goodcover/scala-relay/node-compiler/README.md

    - [ ] Med: Generate the necessary class depth.
    - [ ] Big: How to handle traversing since the order of the frags are unable to to be changed.
  - [ ] Med: Handle connections and edges with a superclass.
  - [ ] High: Handle exotic features of graphql.
    - [ ] Low: Handle conditionals.
    - [ ] Low: Figure out what is not working.
  - [ ] High: Does recursion work?
  - [ ] High: handle nullable, in relay/graphql world this basically means `T | Null` not `js.UndefOr`
+ - [ ] Low: handle indents in generated code better
+ - [ ]